Cutting a Pancake with an Exotic Knife: The constrained long-legged T and A

 \subsection{The constrained long-legged \texorpdfstring{$\overline{{\sf T}}$}{\sf T}}

-A {\em constrained long-legged} $\overline{\sf T}$ consists of a distinguished point, its center (e.g., $(0,0)$), which is at the intersection of a line and a perpendicular ray (e.g., $y=0$ and $\{x=0, y \le 0\}$), or any of the images of this figure under the similarity group $\sG_{\mathnormal sim}$.
+A {\em constrained long-legged} $\overline{\sf T}$ consists of a distinguished point, its center, which is at the intersection of a line---sometimes referred to as the crossbar---and a perpendicular ray, the {\em stem}.
+The group $\simGroup$ acts transitively on this \mabs, and as holotype we may take the center $(0,0)$ and the lines $y=0$ and $\{x=0, y \le 0\}$.

 Two such $\overline{\sf T}$'s can intersect in at most four points, our standard analysis gives $R \le V_{\sC}+2n+1 \le 4\binom{n}{2} +2n+1$, and so \beql{EqT1} a_{\overline{\sf T}}(n) \le 2n^2 + 1~. \eeq Figure~\ref{FigT19} illustrates $a_{\overline{\sf T}}(3) = 19$.
-However, the configuration of three $\overline{\sf T}$'s shown in Fig.\ \ref{FigT19} is essentially unique, and one can check (by hand) that there is no way to add a fourth $\overline{\sf T}$ that meets each of the first three in four points.
+However, the configuration of three $\overline{\sf T}$'s shown in that figure is essentially unique, and one can check (by hand, or by using Lemma~\ref{lemma1} below) that there is no way to add a fourth $\overline{\sf T}$ that meets each of the first three in four points.
 So equality does not hold in \eqref{EqT1} for $n \ge 4$.
 For $n=4$ the best we can achieve is 32 regions (Fig.\ \ref{FigT32}).

-At this point we used a computer to search for optimal configurations with $n$ copies of $\overline{\sf T}$.
-Our Python program used simulated annealing: starting from a randomized initial configuration, we repeatedly perturbed the centers and angles of the $\overline{\sf T}$'s with noise, seeking to increase the number of crossings and hence the number of regions.

-The results suggest there is a simple formula for the optimal solution $a_{\overline{\sf T}}(n)$, which is best seen by tabulating the difference $2n^2+1-a_{\overline{\sf T}}(n)$.
-This difference, for $0 \le n \le 12$, appears to be \beql{EqT2} 0; 0,0,0; 1,2,3; 5,7,9; 12,15,18; 22,26,30; \eeq (writing a semicolon after terms where $n$ is a multiple of 3), which is equal to $(\lambda-1)n -3\binom{\lambda}{2}$ where $\lambda = \lceil \frac{n}{3}\rceil$.
-If correct, this would imply that $a_{\overline{\sf T}}(n)$ is equal to \beql{EqT3} 2n^2 + n + 1 - \lambda n + 3\binom{\lambda}{2} \quad (\seqnum{A389614})~. \eeq To prove that this formula is correct, ideally we would like an explicit construction that achieves it for all $n \ge 0$, and a proof that no greater value is possible.
-At present we have neither of these things for $n>4$, so we leave \eqref{EqT3} as a conjecture.
-Numerical coordinates for the best configurations we have found for $n \le 12$ can be found in \seqnum{A389614}.
+To treat the general case, we need to consider the directions of the stems.
+For two $\overline{\sf T}$'s to intersect in four points, their stems must not be too close to parallel.
+To see this, suppose the first $\overline{\sf T}$ is placed in some standard position---we take it to be $y=0$ and $\{x=0, y \le 0\}$ so that the stem is the negative $y$-axis.
+We claim that if another $\overline{\sf T}$ achieves the maximum number of intersections with this reference $\overline{\sf T}$, then its center node must lie in the lower half-plane $\{y < 0\}$.
+Indeed, if the center node of the second $\overline{\sf T}$ is $(x, y)$ with $y > 0$ and if the direction of its stem is $(\cos \theta, \sin \theta)$, then we must have $\sin \theta < 0$, or else the stem could not enter the lower half-plane.